openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

-By grouping the changes per module you can also construct the chain or dependencies by the hierarchy of the components and always keep the API changes last as that will ebable the new functionality and that change will depend on everything else you needed to touch for your design.
+By grouping the changes per module you can also construct the chain or dependencies by the hierarchy of the components and always keep the API changes last as that will enable the new functionality and that change will depend on everything else you needed to touch for your design.

 Beyond this you can also look into the functionality to find smaller building